STORIS/mvom/website/docs/02 - Connection.md

 ## Logger interface

 MVOM allows passing a logger to the connection instance which will have one of its methods executed whenever MVOM logs a message for debugging or error purposes.
+This logger will then be passed to any classes that require logging.
 The logger object has the following interface:

 ```ts
 interface Logger {